cchitsiang/awesome-stars/topics.md

 ## javascript

+- [automerge/automerge](https://github.com/automerge/automerge) - A JSON-like data structure (a CRDT) that can be modified concurrently by different users, and merged again automatically.
 - [EddieHubCommunity/LinkFree](https://github.com/EddieHubCommunity/LinkFree) - Connect to your audience with a single link.
 Showcase the content you create and your projects in one place.
 Make it easier for people to find, follow and subscribe.
 - [nitrictech/nitric](https://github.com/nitrictech/nitric) - Nitric is a framework for cloud-native apps and infrastructure from code.
 It takes care of infrastructure and config without limiting your language or cloud, so you can spend your time writing applica
 - [wasp-lang/wasp](https://github.com/wasp-lang/wasp) - A programming language that understands what a web app is.